GoogleCloudPlatform/gcpdiag/website/content/en/runbook/steps/gce/os-login-status-check.md

 ### Description

-If using OS Login investiages OS Login related configuration and permission and if not Checks Keybased Configuration.
+If using OS Login investigates OS Login related configuration and permission and if not Checks Keybased Configuration.